snowflake/ukpensioncalc/README.txt

 to see the calculation for the tax year ending 2021.

+Wiki

+More information can be found on our wiki.
+It is currently under constuction, but here are some pages available.

+Click on the wiki link if viewing on GitHubd.

+Or visit the wiki at: https://github.com/snowflake/ukpensioncalc/wiki

 -------
-This file was automatically generated on  Wed 19 Jan 2022 12:22:26 GMT
+This file was automatically generated on  Wed 19 Jan 2022 13:07:31 GMT